mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 `warning:`, `notice:`, `info:` or `debug:`, the message will be logged on the corresponding level.
 If the message is not prefixed with one of the keywords, the message will be logged on the notice level.
-Whitespace before, after or inbetween the keyword and the colon is ignored and the matching is case-insensitive.
+Whitespace before, after or between the keyword and the colon is ignored and the matching is case-insensitive.

 ### `script_timeout`